 - Incidents of terrorism, particularly biological or chemical terrorism, create fear.
 The role of behavioral health becomes acutely important in these instances.
-The State Disaster Coordinator will advocate for inclusion of a risk communication consultant in planning and discussions with public health, the public information officer, government officials, and law enforcement.
-The level of security will be higher than for a natural disaster as a criminal investigation is potentially part of the incident response. - Instances of quarantine or recommendations to shelter in place should trigger the opening of a hotline that will require continuous staffing by behavioral health professionals.
+The State Disaster Coordinator will advocate for inclusion of a behavioral health consultant in planning and discussions with public health, the Public Information Officer, government officials, and law enforcement.
+The level of security will be higher than for a natural disaster as a criminal investigation is potentially part of the incident response. - Instances of quarantine or recommendations to shelter in place should trigger the opening of a hotline that may require continuous staffing by behavioral health professionals.